 - Request can be made as early as two (2) weeks prior to the start of class.
 The exam must be administered within the first two (2) weeks of the start of class.

 - No separate fee will be assessed as long as the student has already enrolled in the course.
-If the exam is administered prior to registration for the course, then a fee of twenty five percent (25%) of the course tuition will be assessed (similar to proficiency exams).
+If the exam is administered prior to registration for the course, then a fee of $30 per credit will be assessed (similar to proficiency exams).